-We estimate that a holder who acquires common units in the offering and owns those units through December 31, 2004, will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed for that period.
-Star Gas Partners further estimates that for periods after December 31, 2004, the taxable income allocable to a unitholder may constitute an increasing percentage of cash distributed to him.
-These estimates are based upon many assumptions regarding our business and operations, including assumptions regarding capital expenditures, cash flow and anticipated cash distributions.
+We estimate that a holder who acquires common units in the offering and owns those units through September 30, 2005 will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed for that period.
+Star Gas Partners further estimates that for periods after September 30, 2005, the taxable income allocable to a unitholder will constitute an increasing percentage of cash distributed to him.
+These estimates are based upon many assumptions regarding our business and operations, including the assumption that our gross income from operations will approximate the amount required to continue to make distributions at the current level and other assumptions regarding our operations.
 These estimates and assumptions are subject to, among other things, numerous business, economic, regulatory, competitive and political uncertainties beyond our control.
-Further, the estimates are based on current tax law and tax reporting positions that we have adopted or intend to adopt and with which the IRS could disagree.
+Further, the estimates are based on current tax law and tax reporting positions that we have adopted and with which the IRS could disagree.
 Accordingly, no assurance can be given that these estimates will prove to be correct.
 The actual taxable income that will be allocated, as a percentage of distributions, could be higher or lower, and any differences could be material and could materially affect the value of the units.
 See "Federal Income Tax Considerations" beginning on page 42 in the prospectus accompanying this prospectus supplement.